Lindt8/PHITS-Tools/README.md

 If using [T-Dchain] in PHITS and/or the DCHAIN-PHITS code, the [DCHAIN Tools](https://github.com/Lindt8/DCHAIN-Tools/) repository contains a separate Python module for parsing and processing that related code output.
 All of these functions are documented online at [lindt8.github.io/PHITS-Tools/](https://lindt8.github.io/PHITS-Tools/)

+All of the professionally-relevant Python modules I have developed are summarized [here](https://lindt8.github.io/professional-code-projects/), and more general information about me and the work I do / have done can be found on [my personal webpage](https://lindt8.github.io/).

 <!-- The dchain_tools_manual.pdf document primarily covers usage of this main function but provides brief descriptions of the other available functions. /-->